agilebits/onepassword-utilities/convert_to_1p4/README.md

 ## Exporting from your Password Manager

-**Reminder**: these instructions assume that you save your export data file to your Desktop using the name **pm_export.txt**.
+**Reminder**: these instructions assume that you take note of the name you use to create your export data file, and use that name in the commands above in Step 4, and that you place that file onto your Desktop.
 On Windows, file extensions for common file types are hidden by default, so be sure to check the file name ultimately created after exporting the data.
-You may have to adjust commands above to reflect the actual name of the export file created.
+You will need to adjust the commands above to reflect the actual name of the export file created, specifically the *name_of_export_file* file in the conversion command.
+Some suggested file names will be provided, but you are free to choose the export file's name.

 Find the section below for your password manager, and follow the instructions.
 Proceed to Step 4 above when the export is complete.

+### ● 1Password (for printing)

+The **onepif2html** converter is used for printing out your 1Password entries.
+Launch 1Password, and export its database as a 1PIF export file using the `File > Export > All Items...` menu item (or chose the `Selected Items` sub-menu if you only want the selected items to be exported).
+Enter your Master Password when requested, and click `OK`.
+Navigate to your **Desktop** folder in the *Export* dialog, and in the *File name* area, enter the name **UNENCRYPTED_DATA**.
+Set the File Format to `1Password Interchange Format (.1pif)` if it is not already selected.
+Click `Save`, and you should now have your data exported as as a 1PIF file by the name above on your Desktop.
+You may now quit 1Password.

+**Note**: After export, 1Password for Mac places the 1PIF file into a folder with the name placed in the *File name* area - it will open this folder after the export has completed.
+Inside will be a file named **data.1pif**.
+This is the data file you will be working with.
+You might want to drag this to your Desktop for convenience.

+**Note**: The formatting of the data in the resulting html file is controlled by a combination of an XSLT XML stylesheet and CSS.
+This data is embedded at the end of the **onepif2html** converter, and can be customized to suit your needs.

+---

 ### ● Clipperz
 Launch and log into the clipperz web interface, and export its database to the JSON format.
 Select the **data** tab, in the